-Why not join us in this valuable and enjoyable work by checking out our current volunteer task programme to see what great countryside volunteering activities we have on offer to try this autumn season during October to December 2018.
+Why not join us in this valuable and enjoyable work by checking out our current Downlands Winter Volunteer Task Programme (PDF) to see what great countryside volunteering activities we have on offer to try this winter season during January to March 2019.

 We recommend trying a scrub clearance task first if you are new to practical conservation work, but all tasks are suitable for all ages (over 16s unless accompanied by an adult please) and abilities, as you can work at your own pace and you will be shown exactly what to do.
 You do need to be fairly fit and enjoy the great outdoors and of course, our changeable British weather!

 Please do give us a call on 01883 341140 for a chat if you have any questions about volunteering with us or alternatively email us: firstname.lastname@example.org.
-There is no fixed commitment, you can come and enjoy our free, sociable 'green gym' as often as you like.
+There is no fixed commitment, you can come and join in as often as you like.
 Getting out and exercising in the great outdoors with like-minded people has recognised widespread health and well-being benefits for all ages and of course to the glorious rare habitats too... and it is fun!

 Everyone is welcome and we can accommodate corporate and local/school groups by arrangement, plus students completing their Duke of Edinburgh awards and work experience/voluntary training placements.
 Autumn/winter is the best season for corporates to get involved, as we can usually accommodate larger and more groups on our scrub clearance task days.
 Please contact us to find out more.